Soccer-Spurs striker Bergwijn is major casualty as Netherlands trim squad | Sports-Games

 Soccer-Spurs striker Bergwijn is major casualty as Netherlands trim squad

-De Boer kept the 19-year-old Ajax Amsterdam defender Timber, who have made a strong impression in the second half of the Dutch league season but has yet to play for the national team.
+They may want to shout out loud and hang up, hence the short conversations."
+De Boer kept the 19-year-old Ajax Amsterdam defender Jurriem Timber, who made a strong impression in the second half of the Dutch league season but has yet to play for the national team.
 Daley Blind, who suffered a serious ankle injury in March, was also included as he works his way back to full fitness.

 Forward Steven Bergwijn was dropped on Wednesday as Netherlands coach Frank de Boer finalised his 26-man squad for next month’s European Championship, axing eight players from a preliminary squad named earlier this month.

 A lack of playing time at Tottenham Hotspur for 23-year-old Bergwijn over the final months of the Premier League looked to have cost him the chance of making the selection as De Boer chose instead the uncapped Cody Gakpo from PSV Eindhoven in his list of strikers.
-The final squad was released by social media ahead of a news conference that De Boer was giving at 1400 GMT.
+“As a trainer-coach I don't find it difficult," said De Boer about leaving players out of the tournament.
+"But on a personal level it is always difficult."

 Veteran goalkeeper Maarten Stekelenburg, who played in the 2010 World Cup final but only recently saw league action with Ajax Amsterdam after years as a reserve at Everton, was chosen as one of the three goalkeepers, ahead of Marco Bizot of AZ Alkmaar.
 At 38, Stekelenberg will be one of the oldest squad members at the tournament